lee-sangil/lee-sangil.github.io/_posts/2025-10-28-Exploring-camera-model.md

 ## Camera model
 A camera model defines projection and unprojection mappings.
 A projection formula maps world points to image points on the image plane, whereas an unprojection formula maps image points to world points in homogeneous coordinates.
 For a pinhole camera model, there are several mappings, and has an explicit distortion model; world-to-normalized-plane, distortion, and, normalized-plane-to-image-plane.
 Brown-Conrady distortion model is placed in the middle, and processed on the normalized image plane.
 On the other hand, for example, the world-to-normalized-plane mapping of Scaramuzza camera model includes a distortion model inside itself.
 In the article, I’ll focus on describing a mapping that includes distortion model.

 Additionally, in the below interactive demo, you can choose a camera model, control its coefficients, and verify their role.
 The initial value of their parameters is computed by the above optimization method.
-The Scaramuzza model will be added soon.

 {% include /assets/distort_image.html %}